 Shake the hand before you plow the field

 I guess being shafted on the job has been around for a long time.
-This old saying indicated it’s best to agree upon a price for the job and get a down payment beforehand if at all possible.
+This old saying indicates it’s best to agree upon a price for the job and get a down payment beforehand if at all possible.

 It also went for the person hiring the work too.
 It was just as important for them to have an agreed-upon price before the work was done so they were protected as well.